ignamlrz/learn-java/TOOLS.md

 > **Note**: `pack200` and `unpack200` have been deprecated and might be removed in a future JDK release.

-- `pack200`: You use the `pack200` command to transform a Java Archive (JAR) file into a compressed pack200 file with the Java gzip compressor.
+- `pack200`: You use the `pack200` command to transform a Java Archive (JAR) streams into a compressed pack200 streams with the Java gzip compressor.

-- `unpack200`: You use the `unpack200` command to transform a packed file into a JAR file for web deployment.
+- `unpack200`: You use the `unpack200` command to transform a packed streams into a JAR streams for web deployment.

 ## Monitoring Tools